joestubbs/coe379L-sp25/docs/unit04/intro_to_transformers.rst

 2. Map ever character to a unique integer.
 3. Map specific word-fragments to unique integers.

-In all of the options above, we using a 1-hot encoding, but each option uses a different base vocabulary for the encoding (unique words, unique characters, and word-fragments)
+In all of the options above, we use a 1-hot encoding, but each option uses a different base vocabulary for the encoding (unique words, unique characters, and word-fragments)

 Option 1 produces the largest index space, as every word gets a unique integer, and there are